keith haring is getting priced out of harlem

 Sixteen tenants have been forced to leave a Harlem communal living space that also houses a forgotten Keith Haring mural.

-Not even New York's most treasured artists are immune from the threat of gentrification.
+Not even New York's most treasured artists are immune from the influx of gentrification.
 In Morningside Heights, a little-known Haring mural was found inside a former convent-turned-communal living space known as Grace Church.
 Inside, the "Radiant Baby" greets tenants in the lobby, while Haring's signature human figures and barking dogs dance up the stairs for three floors, covering 85 feet in total.

 Unfortunately, Grace Church has just been slated for redevelopment.
 The building housed sixteen tenants who have now been priced out of the previously rent-controlled space.
 The fates of the mural and those displaced are currently unknown.

 The community-oriented building gave shelter to artists and young families, and was known for being one of the area's most affordable buildings.
 According to DNAinfo, one tenant is moving back to Oregon with his family, one is couch-surfing indefinitely, and one is even considering moving to a shelter.
 Those priced out aren't leaving without a fight, however, and have issued a lawsuit against the eviction.
-One tenant, Yana Sabeva, has reached out to the Keith Haring Foundation for help in protecting their rights and the mural, which she describes as "a connection to my own personal past."
+One tenant, Yana Sabeva, has reached out to the Keith Haring Foundation for help in protecting their rights as leasees and the rights of the mural, which she describes as "a connection to my own personal past."

 The mural gained public recognition thanks to a 2007 New York Times piece, in which, where the Keith Haring Foundation's director Julia Gruen praised it, saying, "In terms of the imagery, it's like a lexicon of his vocabulary… It is quite remarkable that this mural has not been generally acknowledged."